visgl/deck.gl/docs/layers/h3-hexagon-layer.md

 * Default: `new PhongMaterial()`

-This is an object that contains material props for [lighting effect](/docs/effects/lighting-effect.md) applied on extruded polygons.
+This is an object that contains material props for [lighting effect](/docs/effects/lighting-effect.md) applied on extruded hexagons.
 Check [PhongMaterial](https://github.com/uber/luma.gl/tree/7.0-release/docs/api-reference/core/materials/phong-material.md) for more details.

 ### Data Accessors